 When it comes down to it, 20% down in Colorado is only one option when securing a home mortgage.
 It is vitally important to understand down payments, and how much money you should invest upfront when making purchase decisions.

 Do you have more questions about down payments in Colorado?
 Let the mortgage professionals at Sammamish Mortgage help you understand the ins and outs of down payments and more.
-Sammamish Mortgage offers a variety of mortgage programs with down payments of different sizes to borrowers across Colorado, Washington, Idaho, and Oregon.
+Sammamish Mortgage has been offering a variety of mortgage programs with down payments of different sizes to borrowers across Colorado, Washington, Idaho, and Oregon since 1992.
 If you have questions about securing a mortgage in Colorado, or would like a rate quote, please contact our friendly staff.
 We look forward to serving you.